About this beta

 This page exists to be honest about what's here, what isn't, and where we're going.

-Canadian JD students at Osgoode, McGill, U of T, UBC, Queen's, Western, Dalhousie, U of A, U of Calgary, Allard and the rest.
-Foreign-trained lawyers preparing for NCA challenge exams.
-Anyone who wants a clean, modern interface to Canadian case law without paying for Westlaw or Lexis.
+Canadian common-law study, built for JD students and foreign-trained lawyers preparing for NCA challenge exams — anyone who wants a clean, modern interface to Canadian case law without paying for Westlaw or Lexis.
+Independent and not affiliated with any university, the NCA, any court, CanLII, any law society, or any bar-admission body.

 Where the cases come from